 Residents will return the dwelling unit and immediate area in an orderly and undamaged condition.
 The unit must meet the standards established by AR 420-1.
 Residents will be required to remove alterations made during occupancy.
 Sponsors will contact the Housing Office 45-60 days prior to scheduled departure to make arrangements for clearing quarters.
-A copy of PCS orders is required.

-The Customer Service Section will issue the Termination of Quarters memorandum to the resident after the final inspection.
+The Customer Service Section will issue the Termination of Quarter's memorandum to the resident after the final inspection.
 The termination memorandum will be taken to the Finance Section of the Central Processing Facility, Bldg.
 5818, on Katterbach Kaserne to start Basic Housing Allowance (BAH).